brrd/abricotine/docs/installation-and-usage.md

 Download linux prebuilt binaries from the [Releases page](https://github.com/brrd/Abricotine/releases), extract the archive and run Abricotine.

+On Fedora you will also have to install the `libXScrnSaver` package: `yum install libXScrnSaver`

 ## Building and packaging

 ### Requirements